etboi1/startup/notes.md

     - and -> "&&"
     - or -> "||"
         - or stops as soon as it reaches something that's truthy
         - returns whatever actually satisfied the expression (whatever's truthy)
+    - ?? -> Nullish --> returns the first thing that's not nullish (coalesces the null things into the first non null thing)
+        - undefined and null are both nullish
+    - ??= -> Nullish assignment operator --> if this thing is nullish, assign it to this value
 - Conditionals
     - falsy (false, 0, -0, '', NaN, null, undefined)
     - truthy = !falsy